Hszemray/Lipid_Nomenclature_Conversion/README.md

 This repository contains a function to update the nomenclature of lipid species in your dataset.

-Many thnaks to Alanah Grant-St James for providing the nomenclature key.
+Many thanks to Alanah Grant-St James for providing the nomenclature key.

 ## Usage